Rebranding Your Logo – Why and What Works

 It is no secret that the world as we know it is in a constant state of change.
 So much so that some may argue that the meaning of life itself is to progress.
 The problem with this growing and ever changing world that we live in is that most of us are always looking for the next big thing.
 When you are a company, this can sometimes translate into a question of "How do we maintain our client's focus?"
 The answer to this usually involves rebranding.

 Rebranding can involve several things.
 It can be anything from updating your company look, to changing the name, to changing the services or products provided.
 It's trying something new to capture better or more attention for your company.
+From your billboards, to your custom cardboard display, to your business cards, your logo has to speak for your business.
 In this article, we're going to take a look at rebranding from a design aspect.

 If you're thinking of rebranding, why? should be the very first question you ask.
 Rebranding can breathe new life into your business but it can also be rather risky.
 If done for the wrong reasons, a rebrand can bring about the exact opposite effect of the intended goal.
 A long standing company with a solid reputation that suddenly decides to change their look just for the sake of change, might do themselves harm rather than good.
 For example - Gap.